What do you mean by “Covenant School”?

 Why do Kindergarten, First and Second Grades only attend half days?

 We feel strongly that young children should spend the majority of their time in a setting other than formal education.
 This is where they learn some of the most important lessons in life.
 Unstructured time, playing outdoors and extended time with parents and siblings are among our highest values.
+We do also provide an afternoon program from 12:00-3:00pm that focuses on these values.

 What topics are taught in Kindergarten?